 The Design Council with help from Live|Work have been working on a project to ‘design out crime’.
-The site is filling up with examples of systems and product re-designs that have help make crime or theft more difficult or less appealing, summarised in this Pdf.
+The DC site is filling up with great examples of system and product re-designs that have help make crime more difficult or less appealing, summarised in this Document.

-A tutor once told me of a fantastic example of product design involves an acquaintance’s mother, who lived in a flat with a coin-operated electricity meter that was checked every month to be emptied but was always found to have no coins in it at all, despite energy being used.
-The flatmates had created a ice tray with pound coin sized holes and were dropping these ice “slugs” (fake coins) into the meter, where they would melt and evaporate!
+A tutor once told me of a fantastic example of product design outsmarting a system.
+Their mother lived in a flat with a coin-operated electricity meter.
+This was checked every month to be emptied, but was always found to have no coins in it at all, despite energy being used.
+No trace of the meter being tampered with, and the system affirming that coins had been put in.

-Mug shots are so-called because the suspects being photographed used to gurn to distort their faces to avoid identification.
+‘Mug shots’ are so-called because the suspects being photographed used to gurn to distort their faces to avoid identification.
 That has long since been disallowed.
-While I flicked through the ID book, amongst hundreds of photographs of frowns and straight faces I was taken aback by someone leaning towards the camera with a beaming smile, looking genuinely pleased to see the viewer.
-Chances are that when they did whatever landed them in this book, they probably weren’t wearing the same expression at the time!
+While I flicked through the ID book, amongst hundreds of photographs of frowns and straight faces, I was taken aback.
+Someone was cheerily leaning towards the camera with a beaming smile, looking genuinely pleased to see the viewer.
+Chances are that when they did whatever landed them in this book, they probably weren’t wearing the same expression at the time.

 As part of the ‘design out crime’ programme I would love to see a dedicated effort to bring all stakeholders into the fold, including harnessing the viewpoints and creative capabilities of people who have been found guilty of crimes in the past.
 I would recommend starting with investigating the motivations; the ratios of effort, reward and risk; the drivers and barriers that can make the rest of us so unhappy.
 But also to harness the creativity and ingenuity of their unique and underestimated perspectives, which can spot flaws in systems and overcome biases and assumptions we don’t think to challenge and often overlook.